Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Results

 A number of metrics can be used to compare mass reconstructions from different lens inversion methods.
 One can look at the differences, or fractional differences between two $\kappa$ maps on the $x,y$ plane, however, summarising that information in a concise way is difficult.
 One can also look at the circularly averaged radial density profiles of the different maps, however, this entails a lot of averaging, which hides many potentially interesting differences.
 We use the correlation function, which is similar to circular averaging, but is done around each galaxy, instead of just the center of the cluster.
 It is a good compromise between too much and too little detail.

 We compare \grale~results to those of two groups that use different implementations of \lenstool, CATS team and Sharon/Johnson team, which are presented in \cite{jau15} and \cite{joh14}, respectively, and are available for download on the HST MAST website.
+In this work, we limit our comparison to reconstructions based on \lenstool~only, because \grale~and \lenstool~are at the opposite ends of the spectrum of assumptions going into lens inversion methods.
+We leave a broader comparison to a later work.
 The CATS reconstruction is based on the HFF strong and weak lensing data, and Sharon/Johnson reconstruction uses pre-HFF strong lensing data.
 Both assume flat $\Lambda$CDM cosmology, with $\Omega_m=0.3$, and $h=0.7$.
 This is different from our assumed cosmology, but the difference results in negligible deviations of length scales, $\sim$ 0.5$\%$.

 Figure~\ref{fig:6panels} plots mass-galaxy correlation function for six different galaxy magnitude cuts.
 All but the bottom middle panel use Subaru R-band to select galaxies; the bottom middle panel uses Z-band.
 The magnitude cuts in the six panels are $m_R\leq 20$, $m_R\leq 22$, $m_R\leq 24$, $20\leq m_R\leq24$, $20\leq m_Z\leq24$, and $24\leq m_R\leq25.5$.
 A cursory look at these reveals that all three teams recover very similar clustering properties.
 The fact that parametric and free-form methods yield very similar results is encouraging, and leads to two conclusions, (a) strong priors about mass following light are not required to recover mass distribution in clusters with very many lensed images, (b) light follows mass quite well in this merging cluster.